 3. Explore the Adalar Museum

 Nikola Hangari’s permanent exhibition called “Princes Islands in 10 Minutes” provides a comprehensive history of the formation of the islands to life today.
-Entrance is 5 TL.
-3 TL for discounted tickets.
 It is open every day except Monday.
 Website Click here for the location.
+Number 9 on the map.

 HOTELS ON BÜYÜKADA ISLAND